 Cats are known for being finicky creatures, and when it comes to medicating them, CBD oil is a popular choice for pet owners looking for an alternative to traditional medications.
+It can work within 15 minutes.
 However, it is wise to be hesitant about giving your furry friends anything that could potentially make them uncomfortable, has not been thoroughly studied or has not been recommended for use by your veterinarian.
 Continue reading to learn what determines CBD’s suitability for treating cats.

 What is CBD & How Does it Work?

 In cannabis plants, there are more than 100 active compounds, but cannabidiol, or CBD, is most commonly used for medical purposes.
 CBD does not have the psychoactive effects of tetrahydrocannabinol (THC), meaning it does not make a person feel “high.”
 CBD oils contain high levels of CBD, making them suitable for therapeutic use.
 CBD affects the body by interacting with receptors in the brain and immune system, helping to balance the endocannabinoid system.
 By interfacing with the endocannabinoid system, CBD helps to regulate mood, pain, and memory.
 In humans, CBD has been shown to have anti-inflammatory, anti-anxiety, and anti-seizure properties.